-Outstanding Doctoral Research Award Nominations - First Call
+Outstanding Doctoral Research Award Nominations - Second Call

 The Outstanding Doctoral Research Award (ODRA) is the highest award that NARST bestows on a dissertation judged by colleagues on the Selection Committee to have the greatest significance in the field of science education research from among all dissertations nominated for the award that year.
 The ODRA Committee is now soliciting nominations for the 2021 award from all current NARST members who completed a dissertation within 15 months prior to August 31, 2020.
 Submissions are to be sought from as wide a field of candidates as possible to be inclusive of gender, age, geographical area and ethnicity, as well as research perspectives.